Fake medicine factory busted in Delhi, owner held | Law-Order

 Delhi Police Crime Branch has busted a fake medicine factory in Delhi's Ghulabi Bagh area and arrested its owner, officials said on Sunday.

-The fake factory was involved in production of an anti-itching gel, Bentnovate-N, police said, adding the illegal unit was being run in Ghulabi Bagh’s industrial area.
-A huge quantity of medical equipment and products for manufacturing the gel have been recovered, the officials said adding further investigations were on.
+The fake factory was involved in the production of an anti-itching gel, Betnovate-N, police said, adding the illegal unit was being run in Ghulabi Bagh's industrial area.

+According to a senior police officer, a team of the crime branch received inputs that many duplicate cosmetics and medicines products are being manufactured by some entities in Ghulabi Bagh.

+A raid was conducted at plot number 99, Gulabi Bagh Industrial Area, where the illegal production was going on, the officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)